kedacore/keda-docs/content/docs/2.0/concepts/authentication.md

   provider: azure # Optional.
 Default: false
 ```

 Azure AD Pod Identity will give access to containers with a defined label for `aadpodidbinding`.
 You can set this label on the KEDA operator deployment.
-This can be done for you during deployment with Helm with `--set aadPodIdentity={your-label-name}`.
+This can be done for you during deployment with Helm with `--set podIdentity.activeDirectory.identity={your-label-name}`.

 #### EKS Pod Identity Webhook for AWS